isaaclriddle/youcanbeginagain/pages/terms.md

 <span style="color: #d44d7a;">**Multi-Player Games:**</span> games that are played with others, either online or alongside them in the same room, where multiple players are able to interact with, change, and "play" the game.
 This genre of video game typically incorporates some kind of competitive and/or interpersonal element.

 <span style="color: #d44d7a;">**Ludology:**</span> the study of playing games.
 Within the context of video game studies, this involves an analysis of gameplay systems that allow players to engage and interact with the games themselves; it's how players "play."

-<span style="color: #d44d7a;">**Performance:**</span> an act of embodiment or otherwise staging, acting-out, and accomplishing (or attempting to accomplish) a concept, ideal, story, or belief through socio-cultural, presentational, and interpersonal methods.
-This "acting-out" is, usually, engaged with and moderated by a larger audience, but in the context of the single-player video game, it is not.